Help steer the ship

 Please note that you must be a member of Property Council and signed into our website to view the Membership Directory.

-Results for the National Board and National Committees (NZCoRP, National Events, and Diversity and Inclusion) will be announced at the Annual General Meeting on 23 September, followed by communications to members.
+Results for all appointments will be announced at the Annual General Meeting on 15 September, followed by communications to members.

 Committees may also appoint a Deputy Chair, who will be able to exercise powers of the Chair in their absence.